jasonraimondi/jasonraimondi.com/content/posts/keeping-an-up-to-date-archive-of-the-github-repos-that-matter-to-you.md

-title = "Archive the GitHub repositories that matter" slug = "always-up-to-date-archive-of-github-repositories" date = 2020-05-09 description = "Keep an always up to date archive of the GitHub repositories that matter to you using Gitea mirror repositories" tags = [
+title = "Archive the GitHub repositories that matter" slug = "always-up-to-date-archive-of-github-repositories" date = 2020-05-09 description = "One of the many great features of Gitea is the mirror repository.
+Keep an always up to date archive of the GitHub repositories that matter to you using Gitea mirror repositories" tags = [
     "deno",
     "github",